UgurhanC/terrastride/README.md

    - Attach the camera module, motors, and AI accelerator.
    - Follow the assembly instructions in the [hardware guide](3dmodel/build%20instructions.pdf).
+   - As for logging into the Raspberry Pi, use the following credentials:
+   - Username: terrastride
+   - Password: raspberry

 3. **Run the system**: